i2p/i2p.www/i2p2www/spec/ssu.rst

 * When sent by Bob or Charlie, IP and port are present, and IP address is 4 or 16 bytes.
 IPv6 testing is supported as of release 0.9.27.

+* When sent by Charlie to Alice, the IP and port are as follows:
+  First time (message 5): Alice's requested IP and port as received in message 2.
+  Second time (message 7): Alice's actual IP and port that message 6 was received from.

 * IPv6 Notes: Through release 0.9.26, only testing of IPv4 addresses is supported.
 Therefore, all Alice-Bob and Alice-Charlie communication must be via IPv4.
 Bob-Charlie